rohit-ambre/superduperdb-website/pitch.md

 ---

+# The current AI landscape is hampered by problems of 2 types

+1. No unified AI development possible
+1. Not ready for ongoing developments in AI

+---

-## Integrating AI and applying AI to data is a huge challenge
+## 1. Integrating AI and applying AI to data is a huge challenge

 - Our experience with scores of large organizations bears this out
 - Companies with 8 figure revenue waste 10s-100 of millions $ on doing this

 ---

-## The AI lifecycle can be highly complex and interdependent
+## 1. The AI lifecycle can be highly complex and interdependent

 ![center w:800](images/workflow.svg)

 ---

-## Each building block is supported by different providers
+## 1. Each building block is supported by different providers

 ![center w:650](images/mlops_logos.svg)

 ---

-## No existing solution supports these steps in a unified way
+# *No open source solution supports these steps in a unified way*

 ---

-## Traditional AI includes all knowledge *in* the model
+## 2. Traditional AI includes all knowledge *in* the model

 ![center w:500](images/mozart.svg)